quay/claircore/README.md

 Libvuln will first initialize all updaters before returning from its constructor.
 Controlling how many updaters initialize in parallel is provided via the libvuln.Opts struct
+For a more detailed process flow see: [Vulnerability Matching](./docs/vulnerability_matching.md)

 # Local development and testing